| |

 Le Gendre’s work, has come as

+a direct result of this innovative event.
 Before we went to press we spoke with a very excited

 Dominique who is currently on holiday in the wilds